International Fine Print Dealers Association

 We wanted to develop an informative and enjoyable experience of exploring art for the curious public, scholars and other experts.
 We also planned to build a CMS that would assist member dealers in presenting their prints in an elegant, informative manner.
 We designed and launched three new websites for the International Fine Print Dealers Association in 2017: ifpda.org, printfair.com and ifpdafoundation.org.

-We created a Viewing Room There was no place on the old site where visitors could browse all the artworks dealers were offering.
-Now visitors can filter over 4,400 artworks by artist, price range, art period, and print medium.
-They can sort works by “most recently added,” or “new editions,” and search for artists alphabetically.
+New: Viewing Room, There was no place on the old site where visitors could browse all the artworks dealers were offering.
+Here visitors were able filter over 4,400 artworks by artist, price range, art period, and print medium, sort works by “most recently added,” or “new editions,” and search for artists alphabetically.

-Expand member dealer profiles The new Association website gives the 157 members more flexibility and space to introduce themselves and encourages relationships with print enthusiasts.
+New: Expand member dealer profiles, The new Association website gave the 157 members more flexibility and space to introduce themselves and encouraged relationships with print enthusiasts.
+It facilitated introductions to members.

-Support sales without becoming an e-commerce hub Many dealers already sell through online auction sites and don’t need another online sales outlet.
-Instead the site is designed to develop trust and encourage relationship building between member dealers and potential print buyers.
+New: Support sales without becoming an e-commerce hub, Many dealers already sold work through online auction sites and didn't need another online sales outlet.
+Instead the site was designed to develop trust and encourage relationship building between member dealers and potential print buyers.

-We enlarged the Press Section The new Press section allows staff to monitor press requests, control access to images, and build better press relationships.
+New: Enlarged Press Section, The new Press section allowed staff to monitor press requests, control access to images, and build better press relationships.

 We provided a custom CMS and managed every aspect of the process of creating all new sites, from organizing user focus groups to designing the user experience, to interface design and custom CMS development.